 Taking the time for onboarding means that customers have a full understanding of your product, the setup, and how they can get value from what you’re offering.
-It sets both sides up for success as you can be sure all of the questions and concerns are not only answered, but put to rest.
+It sets both sides up for success.
+You can be sure all of the questions and concerns are not only answered but also put to rest.

 For some insight into this best practice, Srikrishnan Ganesan from Rocketlane shares,

 “It’s in your company’s best interest to ensure that customers achieve critical success with your products or services through optimized onboarding.
 In most cases, customers fail to realize the full value of a product or service and fall short of achieving a critical level of success.
 Without such an achievement, customers are subject to jettisoning a product, especially in the first 90 days, or are less likely to renew, recommend or buy additional seats or expanded capabilities.

 One of the most important roles a CS team will play is ensuring there is an optimized onboarding process is in place.
 The customer success team needs to understand goals and objectives from the customer’s point of view and to set a course to help them achieve success immediately in the relationship as part of the onboarding phase.

 By implementing an optimized onboarding process, customer success people can take the critical steps towards value realization and ways to accelerate a customer’s time to value.”

 Explaining further how to make the most out of the onboarding process is Veronica Miller at VPN Overview.
 Miller explains,